haiko-ritense/Plugins/suwinet/README.md

-# Slack plugin
+# Suwinet plugin

-For reading information from Suwinet (https://www.bkwi.nl/producten/suwinet-services/).
+For retrieving data from Suwinet (https://www.bkwi.nl/producten/suwinet-services/).

 ## Capabilities

-This suwinet plugin can access Suwinet soap webservices, and process the response.
+This plugin can access Suwinet soap webservices, and process the response.

 ## Example application

 This project contains a working example application which is meant to showcase the slack plugin.
 It will send a request to a soap webservice to retrieve BRP data, which is one of the existing data sources of Siwunet.
 Other resources are Kadaster, DUO, RWD, UWV, SVB...

+### Suwinet service Simulator
+The example will connect to a backend soap service.
+For test purposes we created a Suwinet Simulator that will have the same contract as the 'Real' suwinet services.
+You can find the repository at https://github.com/Gemeente-DenHaag/suwinet-simulator.
+It is easy to install and already includes example data.

 ### Running the example application